bru/Socialcastr/README.markdown

     # persist the message to Socialcast
     message.save

+    # comment a message
+    message.comment! :text => "Hallo world"

     # search for messages
     messages = Socialcastr::Message.search(:q => "test")

 ## Status

 This is just the first draft of the wrapper.
 It can be improved in many, many ways.
-The API is not completely covered either: a lot of interesing stuff, like (un)liking and attachments have been left out.
+The API is not completely covered either: some of interesing stuff, like message and comments attachments have been left out.
 Feel free to help (see Contributing below)

 ## TODO